Table of Contents

 • When working with one-off subcontractors

-Using the right mix of global-level requirements and project-specific requirements helps effectively insulate your GC from risk while simultaneously removing administrative barriers that prevent subcontractors from getting to work.
-How can you go about implementing global-level insurance requirements at your organization?
+Using the right mix of blanket requirements and project-specific requirements helps effectively insulate your GC from risk while simultaneously removing administrative barriers that prevent subcontractors from getting to work.
+How can you go about implementing blanket insurance requirements at your organization?

-When choosing to implement global-level insurance requirements, it’s crucial to do so strategically.
+When choosing to implement blanket insurance requirements, it’s crucial to do so strategically.
 Trying to suddenly elevate all of your subcontractors to global subcontractor status without considering the risk implications could result in gaps that leave your company exposed to insurance risk.
-We asked several GC risk teams how they went about implementing global-level insurance requirements – here’s what they shared with us.
+We asked several GC risk teams how they went about implementing blanket insurance requirements – here’s what they shared with us.

 Shortlist Qualified Subcontractors